 Well, about a month later, that virus turned out to be a pretty big fucking deal.

 It came like a wrecking ball and took a shit on all my plans for the year ahead.
 Oh, you want to get in better shape?
 Fuck you Phil, I’m going to close the gyms.
 What’s that?
 You want to improve your social skills and make new friends?
 Here, have some social distancing.
 Wow, you want to find a new job?
 Good luck with that once I destroy the economy.
 Now, let’s see how far your “mind of steel” gets you.

 All in all, for all my plans, the year started as a total shitshow and it kept going downhill from there.

-Now that 2021 is here, you’re probably worried: will the same thing happen again?
+Now that 2022 is here, you’re probably worried: will the same thing happen again?
 Is it worth it to make plans, only to have the world spit in your face?
 The obvious answer is, nobody knows.
-While all of us (me included) hope that 2021 will see us finally going back to normal, it’s still too early to tell.
-In fact, this year may end up being 10x worse than the previous.
+While all of us (me included) hope that 2022 will see us finally going back to normal, it’s still too early to tell.
+In fact, this year may end up making things worse.

 No matter what the outcome, you should still set your goals.
 I’m here to give you some pointers on how to do it the right way.

 Mark Manson recently published an informative article on goal-setting and why most of us are doing it wrong.
 In the same fashion, I’d like to expand on this approach and explain why goals like “I want to make a million dollars” or “I want to become a ladykiller” won’t get you far.

 The first step in determining your goals is to understand yourself.
 I know this sounds like a completely boring, if not outright terrifying first step, but it can actually be pretty eye-opening.
 I do this myself every year.
 It works wonders for your self-awareness.